From: RISD E-mail Enquiry Service

 Pleased you received the letter & the Cheque.

-The Ancestry book sounds very interesting, wouldn't it be some thing if you
+The Ancestry book sounds very interesting, wouldn't it be some thing if you found the de Parles ?

 Where is Charlemagne in France, is it in Normandy?